mattyoung101/omicron/atmega/README.md

 usage: https://docs.platformio.org/en/latest/core/index.html.
 If you use CLion, you can install platformio for CLion.
 See: https://docs.platformio.org/en/latest/integration/ide/clion.html.

+## Licence
+The ATMega firmware is licenced under the Mozilla Public License 2.0, the same as the rest of Team Omicron's code.

 ## Libraries and licenses
 - [Timer](https://github.com/TomFraser/FG-B-2018/tree/master/Software/lib/Timer): GPLv3 license
 - [Arduino](https://github.com/arduino/Arduino): GPLv2 license